 A hypertensive crisis occurs when your blood pressure is extremely high.
-As seen in the chart below, this is indicated when your systolic BP (the top number) rises above 180 mmHg or a diastolic BP (the bottom number) above 120 mmHg.
 Physically, this can cause your blood vessels to become damaged and leak blood or fluid, making it harder for the heart to pump blood effectively.
 And when your heart can’t pump blood to the rest of your body, your organs begin to suffer.
 For example, the excess fluid could instead leak into your lungs, a phenomenon known as pulmonary edema.

 A hypertensive crisis can also occur if you have experienced the following conditions: